Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/pre-development/sprint-zero/project-solution-setup.md

 ## Execution

-There are two paths to setup the solution, depending on whether you are using a source code provider with a supported integration to the XM Cloud Deploy app or not.
+There are two paths to setup the solution, depending on whether you are using a source code provider with a supported integration to the SitecoreAI Deploy app or not.
 In the following use case we will focusing on GitHub, but Azure DevOps steps are available in the [source control and hosting providers](https://doc.sitecore.com/xmc/en/developers/xm-cloud/manage-connections-for-source-control-and-hosting-providers.html) documentation.

 ### Setting up your first Project, Environment, and Site - Supported Integration